Transparency is important to us — get the .

 Paying closing costs

 Instead of bringing a certified check to an in-person closing, you can transfer the money you owe for closing costs directly from your bank using a wire transfer or electronic funds transfer.
+Make sure you know how much you’ll owe in closing costs before closing.
+Then check with your bank to ensure you aren’t exceeding fund transfer limits.

 Finally, the purchase is official!